 The Rubik’s cube is a simple and famous toy.
 Each flat side, or “face,” is divided into 9 squares of a certain color, and the layers can be twisted and turned to shuffle those squares.
 Then you have to figure out how to spin the cube’s layers to make every side all one color again.
 There are 43 quintillion different positions for all those squares (that’s 10 x 10 x 10…until you have 19 10s).
-People have learned to solve the cube very quickly, though: Patrick Ponce holds the world record at just under 5 seconds.
-And as our friend Tyler M. just shared, robots can solve it just as fast as we can.
-In a video by ARM Ecosystem, they built a robot that uses sensors to see the colored squares, then uses motors to hold and twist the cube to solve it!
-Let’s see if that fellow can figure out how make pancakes for breakfast, too.
+People have learned to solve the cube very quickly, though: the world record is just 3.47 seconds.
+But robots can solve it even faster.
+MIT students they built a robot that solved the cube in less than half a second!
+Let’s see if that bot can figure out how make pancakes for breakfast, too.

 Wee ones: If the cube has blue, green, white, orange, red and yellow faces, how many colors is that?

 Little kids: If the robot turns the top layer, then the left layer, then the right layer, then starts over with the top layer to repeat, which layer does it turn on the 8th move?
-Bonus: If the robot starts solving the cube at 13 seconds into the video and takes 5 seconds, at what time in the video does it finish?
+Bonus: If a scrambled Rubik’s cube has 2 red squares and 2 yellow squares on a 9-square face, how many squares on that face are not red or yellow?

 Big kids: If you turn the top layer right, then turn the right layer back, then repeat those 2 moves over and over, you’ll scramble the cube in 32 moves, then start solving it in the same number of moves again!
 How many moves is that in total?
 Bonus: If you take 8 times as long to solve the cube as a slower 5-second robot, how long do you take?